spiral/docs/docs/en/basics/quick-start.md

 ### Domain Core

-Domain Core refers to the central domain logic and business rules of an application.
-It is the core of the application's functionality and typically contains the most important and complex parts of the codebase.
+The domain core represents the fundamental domain logic and business rules that drive the functionality of an application.
+It constitutes the central aspect of the codebase and often encompasses the most critical and intricate elements of the software.

-We can change the default behavior of the application and enable Cycle Entity resolution using route parameter and `Guard` attribute.
+It is possible to modify the default behavior of the application by utilizing a route parameter and a `Guard` attribute to enable resolution of the Cycle Entity.

-Additionally, we can include the `ValidationHandlerMiddleware` to handle the validation of incoming HTTP requests.
+To further enhance the application, the `ValidationHandlerMiddleware` can be incorporated to properly validate incoming HTTP requests.

+Here is the example:
 ```php
 namespace App\Bootloader;